kasahorow/ayikaile/README.md

 **Get your access code**

 - Go at https://kasahorow.com and login.
-- Check your mailbox and click on the woaka link.
+- Check your mailbox.
-- Copy the access code available in the login email under 'Consent Code'
+- Copy the access code available in the login mail under 'Consent Code'

 **Generate an API access token** -> */api/v1/token*